W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 :::

-5. Whenever you are not wholly joyous, it is because you have reäcted with a lack of love to one of God’s creations.
+5. Whenever you are not wholly joyous, it is because you have reacted with a lack of love to one of God’s creations.
-²Perceiving this as ‘sin’ you become defensive because you expect attack.
+²Perceiving this as “sin’ you become defensive because you expect attack.
-³The decision to reäct in this way is yours, and can therefore be undone.
+³The decision to react in this way is yours, and can therefore be undone.
 ⁴It cannot be undone by repentance in the usual sense, because this implies guilt.
 ⁵If you allow yourself to feel guilty, you will reïnforce the error rather than allow it to be undone for you.

 ::: details Expanded
-Whenever you are not wholly joyous, it [not being wholly joyous] is because you have reäcted with a lack of love to one of God’s creations.
+Whenever you are not wholly joyous, it [not being wholly joyous] is because you have reacted with a lack of love to one of God’s creations.
-²Perceiving this [reäcting with a lack of love] as ‘sin’ you become defensive because you expect attack.
+²Perceiving this [reacting with a lack of love] as “sin’ you become defensive because you expect attack.
-³The decision to reäct in this way [becoming defensive] is yours [decision], and can therefore be undone.
+³The decision to react in this way [becoming defensive] is yours [decision], and can therefore be undone.
 ⁴It [the decision to become defensive] cannot be undone by repentance in the usual sense, because this [repentance] implies guilt.
 ⁵If you allow yourself to feel guilty, you will reïnforce the error rather than allow it [the error] to be undone for you.
 :::

 ::: details Substituted
-Whenever you are not wholly joyous, not being wholly joyous is because you have reäcted with a lack of love to one of God’s creations.
+Whenever you are not wholly joyous, not being wholly joyous is because you have reacted with a lack of love to one of God’s creations.
-²Perceiving [reäcting with a lack of love] as ‘sin’ you become defensive because you expect attack.
+²Perceiving [reacting with a lack of love] as “sin’ you become defensive because you expect attack.
-³The decision to reäct by becoming defensive is your [decision], and can therefore be undone.
+³The decision to react by becoming defensive is your [decision], and can therefore be undone.
 ⁴The decision to become defensive cannot be undone by repentance in the usual sense, because repentance implies guilt.
 ⁵If you allow yourself to feel guilty, you will reïnforce the error rather than allow the error to be undone for you.
 :::

 ::: details Simplified
-Reäcting with a lack of love creates defensiveness.
+Reacting with a lack of love creates defensiveness.
 Expecting attack and becoming defensive is an error.
 Don’t feel bad about errors.
 Allow errors to be undone.